blackcodherbootcamp/setup-guide/README.md

 ## Google Chrome

 The developer tools available in Google Chrome helps with all different scenarios that you will get into during the bootcamp.
 This is our browser of choice for the bootcamp.

+### How to install Chrome

+[Click on this link](https://support.google.com/chrome/answer/95346?hl=en-GB&co=GENIE.Platform%3DDesktop) and choose the installer appropriate for your computer (windows or mac).
+Follow the instructions the installer gives.

 ### Chrome Extensions